venkateshwarant/Mockito/README.md

 ## General overview

 In this project, we will see how to write a mockito test for our product called "MyProduct" hereafter which uses a functionality of helloworld product.
-It is a integration test, and we will assert whether MyProduct is working properly, by isolation it from helloworld( mocking helloworld with the help of mockito).
+It is a integration test, and we will assert whether MyProduct is working properly, by isolating it from helloworld (by mocking helloworld with the help of mockito).

 ## Assumptions/Pre-requisites